-Exercise and lifestyle tips to help lower A1C levels include:
+Exercise and lifestyle tips to help lower A1C levels

-- Physical activity: Current guidelines recommend that adults should do 150–300 minutes of moderate physical exercise each week.
-People who use insulin should talk to their doctor about a suitable plan.
+guidelinesrecommend that adults perform a minimum of 150 minutes of moderate physical exercise each week.
+People who use insulin or have special considerations should contact their doctor about a suitable exercise plan.

 - Routine activities: Housework, gardening, and other routine activities can all help keep a person moving.

 - Monitoring blood glucose: This is crucial to ensure a person meets their targets and makes any necessary changes.

 - Following the treatment plan: This includes the use of medications and lifestyle therapies.

 - Weight management: The person may consider working with a healthcare professional to set realistic and achievable weight loss goals.

 - Tracking progress: This is useful for self-motivation, monitoring changes, and identifying which strategies work for a person.

 - Getting others involved: Lifestyle changes are often easier to adopt if other people can encourage and monitor progress.

 Everyone, especially people with diabetes, can benefit from a healthful diet that includes plenty of fresh fruit and vegetables and whole foods and is low in sugar, salt, and fat.